sam81/sam81.github.io/r_guide_bookdown/04_data_manipulation.md

 ## [1] "character"
 ```

-## Changing the Format of Your Data
+## Changing the format of your data

 In general statistical software require your data to be entered in a specific format in order to perform statistical analyses on them, and R is no exception.
 R provides many powerful functions to change the format of your data if they happen to be in a format that is not suitable for applying a given statistical function on them.
 The process of changing the format of your data with these functions might seem very complicated at first, however you should keep in mind the following things: